ceramicnetwork/docs/docs/tools/glaze/development.md

 ### Creation and edition

 In order to create streams, we need a Key DID.
-If you don't already have one, you can use the `did:create` command:
+If you don't already have one, you can use the `did:create` command.
+It will output a random hexademical `seed` that can be used as the `DID_KEY` environment variable or as the `--key` flag in the following commands.

 ```sh
 glaze did:create